 We’ll be updating this page with more info as it becomes available, so be sure to circle back for more Amazon Prime Day news and deals.
 Once Prime Day commences, we'll have all hands on deck as we sift through the endless array of deals and round up the best ones here.
 (Consider us your Prime Day compass.)
-In the meantime, you can read on for answers to some of the most frequently asked questions, as well as a handful of the best Amazon deals that are going on right now.
+In the meantime, you can read on for answers to some of the most frequently asked questions about one of the biggest sales of the year.

 With a 3 pound capacity, Philips's TurboStar air fryer will help you make healthier meals for your entire family.
 At nearly a 50% Prime Day discount, you can now grab this amazing product for less than $200 bucks.

 Fitbit's Alta HR model is slim and discreet, but doesn't lack in features.
 An activity tracker that can measure calories burned, as well as a sleep tracker and heart rate monitor, the HR provides a snapshot of your full day's activity.
 Customize it through the Fitbit app to send you encouragement, and celebrate your victories!
 Today it's an impressive 62% off and only $50.

 Not only can you control this television from Toshiba using Alexa, but it also has Amazon's Fire TV built into it, giving you access to thousands of channels and apps, including Netflix!

 This six-piece sheet set comes with four pillowcases, a flat sheet, and a fitted sheet, all made from 1800-thread-count brushed microfiber.
 Reviewers love them because they're soft, hypoallergenic, and easy to care for.